-MAINS FAILED BATTERY DISCONNECTED BATTERY LOW VOLTAGE FARTH FAULT
+MAINS FAILED BATTERY DISCONNECTED BATTERY LOW VOLTAGE EARTH FAULT

-The mains fuse fitted is a T3A 250V HRC 20mm type and must be replaced upon failure with a fuse of the same type to maintain the safety rating of the power supply.
+The mains fuse fitted is a T1.6A 250V HRC 20mm type and must be replaced upon failure with a fuse of the same type to maintain the safety rating of the power supply.

-17.1 CIE Aux.
+17.1 Aux.
 24V supply

-A separately fused auxiliary 24 Volt output is provided for powering additional I/O boards or other equipment connected to the system.
-When switching inductive loads such as relays, these MUST be adequately suppressed using a reverse connected diode.
+A separately fused auxiliary 24 Volt output is provided for powering additional I/O boards or other equipment connected to the fire alarm system.
+When switching inductive loads such as relays, these should be adequately suppressed using a reverse connected diode

 The Aux 24V supply fuse is of the self-resetting type and is rated at 500mA.
 Failure of the fuse is monitored by the system and announced as "Aux.
 24V fuse failed".
-The fuse will reset once the overload is removed and the system is power cycled.

 The impact on battery standby duration must be carefully considered when using the Aux 24 volt output.
-Constant use of the full 500mA capability of this output for instance would require an additional 15Ah of battery capacity for 24 hours standby so any equipment requiring permanent power should be powered from a separate source.
+Constant use of the full 500mA capability of this output for instance would require an additional 15Ah of battery capacity.